jackiehjm/stx-docs/doc/source/dist_cloud/upgrading-the-systemcontroller-using-the-cli.rst

             **800.003**.
 The alarm is cleared after all storage nodes are upgraded.

 #.
-If worker nodes are present, upgrade worker hosts, serially or parallelly,
+If worker nodes are present, upgrade worker hosts, serially or in parallel,
     if any.